dougcahl/lera_DPd/README.md

 Then edit HFR_DP_master_LERA_gtn.m to add the full paths before running.
 The example data in lera_DP_testdata_wera includes necessary scripts for antenna pattern calculations.

 The processing scripts for raw WERA data (from .RAW and .SORT) are available in the WERA_to_DP repo that make a compatible .mat file for the forked lera_DPd repo here.
-This fork will automatically process either of these formats created by WERA_to_DP.
+This fork will automatically process either of these (from .RAW or .SORT) created by WERA_to_DP.
 git clone https://github.com/dougcahl/WERA_to_DP
 git clone https://github.com/dougcahl/wera_raw_data